davidly/PV/README.md

 PV can optionally be built to use LibRaw, a RAW processing library.
 PV has a context menu to always use LibRaw for RAW files, use LibRaw for RAW files with tiny embedded JPGs, or only use LibRaw for RAW files with no embedded JPG.
+If LibRaw isn't used, PV displays the largest embedded image in the file (likely JPG).

 LibRaw can be found here: https://github.com/LibRaw/LibRaw